 Tailor Your Education

-As you integrate your criminal justice knowledge into your education, you'll experience a curriculum that adapts to your goals.
+As you integrate your criminal justice knowledge into your education, you'll experience an online curriculum that adapts to your goals.
 You'll choose from a wide range of criminal justice electives.
 And you'll select an internship and field placement in your area of specialty, from corrections to forensics.